JereKuusela/valheim-dev/README.md

   - `event army_eikthyr` starts an event at your position.
   - `event army_eikthyr 100 -100` starts an event at coordinates 100,-100.
 - `exploremap [x] [z] [radius]` allows revealing only a part of the map.
-- `find [id] [limit=10] [x] [z]` works server side when on servers.
-On single player same as before.
+- `find [id] [limit=10] [x] [z]` works on servers when also installed on the server.
-  - On server, only searches zdos and locations.
-On single player, searches all game objects.
+  - Wildcard * can be used for partial matches.
-    - On server, only returns exact matches.
+  - Partial matching is used automatically if no exact matches are found.
-    - On server, always adds pins.
-On single player, must use `limit` for pins.
+  - Always adds pins to the map.
-    - On server, the format can be changed.
+  - The format can be configured.
 - `goto [x,z,y]` or ``goto x z y` teleports to the coordinates.
 If y is not given, teleports to the ground level.
 - `goto` teleports to the ground level.
 - `goto [y]` teleports to the altitude (dungeons are at 5000 altitude).